 I plan on having the diamond set in the platinum Tiffany knife edge style solitaire from Brian Gavin (pictured left) I appreciate any insight which you can provide — Frank C.

 Thanks for your inquiry Frank, I’ll run through the details for the diamonds from Brian Gavin below that you referenced in your email.
-I have seen the knife edge Tiffany style solitaire from Brian Gavin in-person and think that it is a stunning engagement ring that is an elegant classic.
+I have seen the knife edge Tiffany style solitaire from Brian Gavin in person and think that it is a stunning classic engagement ring.
 I really like the prong configuration, which reminds me of a crown… it is one of my favorite styles of traditional solitaire style engagement rings.

 The two options which you selected from the Brian Gavin Blue collection of diamonds with blue fluorescence are described as follows: